backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Lambda.md

 > ![[attachments/Pasted image 20220426202134.png]]

 - We can *generate responses to viewers without ever sending the request to the origin*.
 This can be done by using the *Viewer Request* and *Viewer Response* lambda functions.
+	- Global application
 	- ![[attachments/Pasted image 20220426202424.png]]

+- Why use lambda@edge
+	- *Website Security and Privacy*
+	- Dynamic Web Application at the Edge
+	- Search Engine Optimisation (*SEO*)
+	- Bot Mitigation at the Edge
+	- A/B Testing
+	- User *Authentication and Authorisation*
+	- User *Tracking and Analytics*

 > [!note] Keywords: *process the data in close geographical proximity to their users*